CodeReviewerAi/CodeReviewerBackend/README.md

 # Things to contemplate
 - Should we only count commits with 'fix' or 'bug' etc. in the message
+- What files and functions should we exclude
 - Expand to all of the Repositories